IslamAlsawaftah/reading-notes/Interfaces.md

 * To implement multiple interfaces, separate them with a comma

-* can’t have private members.
+* canâ€™t have private members.

-* defined with the keyword ‘interface‘.
+* defined with the keyword â€˜interfaceâ€˜.

 * We can use the reference variable of an interface.
 For example,

 ```
-using System;
+using System
 namespace CsharpInterface {

   interface IPolygon {
     // method without body
-    void calculateArea(int l, int b);
+    void calculateArea(int l, int b)

   }